Attention-Deficit/Hyperactivity Disorder In Adults

 • Doing a million things at once

-Therapy for Adults with Attention Deficit Disorder
+Therapy for Adults with Attention-Deficit Hyperactivity Disorder

-Therapy can help adults with ADD/ADHD in several ways.
+Therapy can help adults with ADHD in several ways.
 By achieving greater insight into one’s symptoms there can be a sense of relief and hope.
 Knowing what you’re up against and that your symptoms likely stem from a chemical problem in your brain and not a character flaw or lack of will power, can relieve the hopelessness, embarrassment, loss of confidence, and frustration you’ve been experiencing.

 Once we establish insight, there are two basic directions we can go in therapy.
 The first is perhaps more of a counseling role.
-Using our understanding of the signs and effects you personally experience – the neurological aspects of your ADD/ADHD – becomes starting point for learning how to compensate for areas of weakness and take advantage of your many strengths and talents.
+Using our understanding of the signs and effects you personally experience – the neurological aspects of your ADHD – becomes starting point for learning how to compensate for areas of weakness and take advantage of your many strengths and talents.

-The second direction is using traditional approaches of psychotherapy to address the areas that are negatively affected by your ADD/ADHD.
+The second direction is using traditional approaches of psychotherapy to address the areas that are negatively affected by your ADHD.
 Given the fact that you’re now seeking help for your symptoms there are likely issues in your relationships, at work or with your career, or with your finances.
 You might also have symptoms of depression or anxiety, or issues with low self-esteem.
 Therapy can help in all these areas.

 Approaches include: